eclipse-tractusx/managed-identity-wallet/README.md

 * run `docker build -t acapy:0.7.5 -f ./docker/Dockerfile.run .`
 * change the used image for `local_acapy` in `dev-assets/dev-containers/docker-compose.yml`

-## Integrate with an write-restricted Indy Ledger
+## Integrate with Indy Ledger

-If the used Indy ledger (see parameter `--genesis-url https://indy-test.idu.network/genesis`) is write-restricted to endorsers or higher roles, the DID and its VerKey must be registered manually before starting ACA-Py.
+In Indy ledger `Write Access` is usually restricted to endorsers or higher roles.Therefore, the DID and its VerKey must be registered manually before starting ACA-Py.

 The [Indy CLI](https://hyperledger-indy.readthedocs.io/projects/sdk/en/latest/docs/design/001-cli/README.html)